D2klaas/dzPortals/docs/documentation.md

 ## Basic workings
 DzPortals works with 3 basic objects **zones**, **areas** and **gates**.

-A **zone** defines a confined space that should be culled by the portals engine.
+**zones** defines a confined space that should be culled by the portals engine.
 **Areas** define the volume of a zone.
 A zones volume can be defined by one or more areas.
 **Gates** are the visual connections between zones.